Cuck (film)

 Cuck is a 2019 American thriller film directed by Rob Lambert from a screenplay by Lambert and Joe Varkle.
 It stars Zachary Ray Sherman, Timothy V. Murphy, Sally Kirkland and Monique Parent.

 The film had its world premiere at the Cleveland International Film Festival on March 28, 2019, and it was released on October 4, 2019.

 Plot

 Ronnie, a loner who lives with his possessive mother, is deemed unfit for military service due to his history of mental instability and petty crime.
 Retreating into the world of extremist internet groups, he creates a vlog channel, from which he decries what he describes as the downfall of "real America".
-Meanwhile, prompted by sexual frustration, he agrees to play the role of cuckold in a couple's homemade amateur pornography.
+Meanwhile, prompted by sexual frustration, he agrees to play the role of cuckold in a couple's homemade amateur pornography, for which he is financially compensated.
 He buys an unregistered handgun and begins to spend time at firing ranges.
 He meets his online idol, a charismatic leader of the alt-right.
 However, when his identity as a "cuck" emerges, his macho persona is destroyed.
 Facing online shaming, Ronnie takes solace in his gun, which he regards as the only symbol of masculinity he has left.